Perspective | The viral photo of the last soldier in Afghanistan is powerful — and that’s why it’s deceptive

 The reduction of the war to a solitary figure who looks a little beleaguered animates multiple narratives, especially the idea that leadership is a lonely business.
 It also recalls a story line common within the military: Soldiers do their duty, often in service to incompetent or unscrupulous civilian leaders.
 In this case, a general serves as the dutiful, common soldier in an image that implicitly says: We played our role and did our duty.
 Defeat is a political matter, not a military one.

-As wars are increasingly fought with drones, it is tempting to underscore and celebrate individual valor, not just because it is worthy, but because it appeals to romanticized ideals of how wars were supposedly fought in a less technological age.
+As wars are increasingly fought with drones, it is tempting to underscore and celebrate individual valor, not just because it is worthy but because it appeals to romanticized ideals of how wars were supposedly fought in a less technological age.
 When the president and military leaders talk of managing the terror threat from Afghanistan with “over the horizon” capabilities, they almost certainly mean more drones, more satellites, more video screens and more decisions made from rooms thousands of miles from the battlefield.
 The “last boots on the ground” message elides that truth, tempting us to believe that war is still a symmetrical contest among men, not a battle fought on one side with machines and money, and on the other with terror and zealotry.

 A year after the United States went to war in Afghanistan, Andrew H. Card Jr., the White House chief of staff to George W. Bush, said: “From a marketing point of view, you don’t introduce new products in August.”
 By “new products” he meant the looming war in Iraq, which was sold to Americans as easily winnable, with little hint of the long, bloody struggle that would follow.
 War, as a product, is always sold with an implicit end date, an inevitable victory, a promise of finality.
 Since the age of silent films, perhaps only one U.S. war, the one fought against Germany and Japan, has actually ended that way, but still the product sells.